AlexLavoie42/Industrial-Evolution/GDD_0.md

 - Items
     - Goods
-    - Materials
+    - Resources
     - Equipment (form of Good?)
 - Assemblies
-    - Transform Materials into Goods
+    - Transform Resources into Goods
     - Requires some form of "Work" to operate
     - Reliability, determines how likely the assembly will break when used.
 - Work